 Course Link: RDS 202 Decision Science for Public Health

 Description: Challenges in public health policy and clinical medicine are marked by complexity, uncertainty, competing priorities and resource constraints.
 This course is designed to introduce the student to the methods and applications of decision analysis and cost-effectiveness analysis in clinical and public health decision making.
-The course objectives are: (1) to provide a basic introduction to the methods and tools of decision science, and to recognize when, how, and in what context they can provide value in clinical and public health decision making; (2) to equip students with the ability to structure and bound a decision problem logically (articulating the objective, perspective, and time horizon), identify key elements (alternatives, uncertainties, and outcomes) and influential factors (preferences, risk attitudes, values); (3) to provide students with basic skills in revising probabilities given new information, building and analyzing decision trees, conducting cost effectiveness analysis, performing sensitivity analyses, and communicating results; (4) to enable students to thoughtfully and critically evaluate published analyses conducted to evaluate or inform clinical strategies, health technologies, and public health policies in developed and developing countries.
-Prerequisite/Level: Preference is given to students in the MPH-EPI and Summer-Only programs.
-However, all degree students are encouraged to participate.
+The objectives of the course are: (1) to provide a basic introduction to the methods and tools of decision science, and to recognize when, how, and in what context they can provide value in clinical and public health decision making; (2) to equip students with the ability to structure and bound a decision problem logically (articulating the objective, perspective, and time horizon), identify key elements (alternatives, uncertainties, and outcomes) and influential factors (preferences, risk attitudes, values); ( 3) to provide students with basic skills in revising probabilities given new information, building and analyzing decision trees, conducting cost effectiveness analysis, performing sensitivity analyses, and communicating results; (4) to enable students to thoughtfully and critically evaluate published analyses conducted to evaluate or inform clinical strategies, health technologies, and public health policies in developed and developing countries.
+Enrollment Requirements: Preference is given to students in the MPH-EPI and Summer-Only programs.
+However, all degree students are encouraged to participate

 Risk Assessment (RDS 500)

 Course Link: RDS 500 Risk Assessment

-Operations Management in Service Delivery Organizations (HCM 732)
+Operations Mgmt in Service Delivery Organizations (HCM 732)